bug-zero/bugzero-gateway/README.md

 Additional user authentication can be controlled through API.

 After successful execution, a VPN server is up and client configuration will be written to the `/etc`.
-Following files will e available.
+Following files will be available.

 - `/etc/vpn-instructions.txt`
 - `/etc/vpn-ios-or-mac.mobileconfig`